AkkaFranKebne/photo_location/README.md

 ### ad 4.
 Done via Google Maps JS.
-Every photo that has coordinates has it's own map, one general map is provided for all images with coords.
+O general map is provided for all images with coords, infowindow after click.

 ### Tested: